The 1940 Air Terminal Museum has recently acquired the historic hangar designated by Hobby airport as WR-4.

 It will be repainted in Eastern Airlines colors according to period photos.

-The Houston Aeronautical Heritage Society will preserve the Lodestar in airworthy condition and display and operate it as the centerpiece of the 1940 Air Terminal Museum's business aviation collection.
+The Houston Aeronautical Heritage Society will preserve the Lodestar as the centerpiece of its business aviation collection.

 Help support the 1940 Air Terminal Museum, and you could be the winner of your very own plane!